Henna Tattoo Design

 Dragon designs are another popular type style of tattoos.
 They were popular in the past, and are now starting to get their popularity back.
 There are a lot of different dragons to choose from, including the mythical dragon and ancient Chinese dragon.
 Dragons are great on the chest for males and the back for females.
 Dragon tattoos can be virtually any size, although most males tend to have them cover one side of their chest or the upper region of their arms.

-are also popular as well.
+Celtic tattoos are also popular as well.
 They are mostly seen with those who have a Celtic heritage, although some with no Celtic heritage have them as well.
 They offer a variety of symbols and designs, providing universal meanings for everyone.
 Often times they are mixed with tribal tattoos to create a more innovative tattoo.

 There are several other types of tattoos out there, although the above are the most common.
 Tattoos can be very creative and innovative; it all depends on what you want.
 If you're looking to stand out and be truly creative - you can always have a professional tattoo artist design one for you.

-Thursday 26 November 2009
+Thursday, 26 November 2009

 New Sexy Body Dragon Tattoo

-New Sexy Body Tattoo
+Labels: New Sexy Body Dragon Tattoo

-Wednesday 25 November 2009
+Wednesday, 25 November 2009

 Military Tattoo Designs